dataholka/dataholka.github.io/aboutme.md

 From the topics of datafication and data surveillance, I extended my interest to algorithms and how these help design the experience for thousands of people using their personal data.
 Currently, I am interested in learning more about the intersection of recommmendation algorithms, datafication, data literacy and pop culture.
 To be more specific, Netflix and alike is one of the socio-technical platforms I am interested in.
 Especially intruiging is what users make out of the algorithmic recommendations and related phenomena.

-A current study I prepare to work on with Dr. Brian McKernan will concern about folk theories evolving around and explaining Netflix recommender algorithm.
+A current study I prepare to work on will concern about folk theories evolving around and explaining Netflix recommender algorithm.

 ### Video games & UX/Design Research